logigearcorp/docs.testarchitect.com/content/user-guide/getting-started/working-with-testarchitect-client/advanced-features-of-testarchitect-client/ocr-detector-tool/detecting-matched-texts.md

     ![](/images/TA_Help/Images/OCR_detector_tool_dlg_loaded_image.png)

-4. For some images, it is easier to see the effect of the edge detection process when the color information is removed from the image's display.
+4.  **Optional:** For some images, it is easier to see the effect of the edge detection process when the color information is removed from the image's display.
 To do this, select the **Gray Scale** check box under the **Settings** tab.

 5. Under the **Settings** tab, select the **Pick Color** check box to enable color code selection and retrieval of desired text.